 Our top pick for the weekend pack size is the Mountaintop 40 Liter Hiking Backpack with Rain Cover.
 This bag offers great storage and is lightweight.
 It has the necessary straps to make your trip enjoyable while making sure that you don’t overload yourself.
 It comes with six adjustable straps and a 90-day limited warranty.
 Not to mention its thick padding on the straps and waistbelt and its ability to provide ample air circulation so that your back does not get sweaty.
 Another added benefit is the included rain cover.
 While this is a good pack it is likely that you will find that some of the compartments may be too small for your packing style.
 You can rectify this by using a larger type pack.
 Overall, this pack hits all the necessary points for selecting a backpacking pack.

 Our top pick for the multi-day pack is the G4Free 50L.
 This pack has numerous pockets all around the pack to provide easy access during a hiking trip.
 It is light for its size and has multiple tool attachments and straps.
 The pack also has space for a water bladder and it is water-resistant though it also includes a rain cover.
-You will find numerous options with this pack to include a tactical hip sling, cooking/eating implements, and additional water bladders.
-There are some concerns with shipping on this item due to folding of the product.
+You will find numerous options with this pack including a tactical hip sling, cooking/eating implements, and additional water bladders.
+There are some concerns with shipping on this item due to the folding of the product.
 It may be best to check this one out at your local sporting goods store first.